 Events to check out:

-- Dashain, Nepal's most important festival and a celebration of the victory of good over evil, on Sept.
-29 through Oct.
-9, 2019.
+- Dashain, Nepal's most important festival and a celebration of the victory of good over evil in September or October.

-- Chhath Parva, the worship of the sun god in the Terai region, on Nov.
-2, 2019.
+- Chhath Parva, the worship of the sun god in the Terai region.